 If you are traveling as a group, you will want to know where their limitations lay.
 If you push them past their limitations, your group will soon become ineffective and perhaps stranded.
 This being said, make sure you stay as a group.
 You will want to make sure that you are evaluating the weather constantly as it changes at a moment’s notice at high elevations.
 Ensure that you find shelter during storms.

 Make sure to remove snow from on top of your shelter constantly, this is to prevent using all of your oxygen.
 You’ll want to stay well hydrated and nourished in such a harsh climate.
 Don’t eat the snow as it will dehydrate your body.
 You will need to melt the snow in order to drink it.
 Keep in mind that you will need a lot as water expands when frozen.

 Remember to keep calm during a survival and emergency situation.
 This is your most valuable asset and can be the difference between life and death.
-Make sure that you stay warm and dry; this will help you conserve energy since you expel energy to generate heat.
+Make sure that you stay warm and dry; this will help you conserve energy since you expel energy to generate heat. you can use your own body heat to dry your clothing that may become wet if you find a safe place to take it off.
+Some tents have this built in capability by incorporating a “drying rack“.
 If possible ensure you tell someone where you are headed.
 Create a detailed route so that if something happens, you can be located.

 Cirrus Clouds: These clouds are high altitude, thin and feathery.
 This cloud formation can act as your weather man as they can give warning of bad weather 24 hours in advance.

 Stratus: These clouds resemble fog and are gray in appearance.
 They resemble a blanket or sheet over the sky.

 Cumulus: These clouds are thick and appear to look like cotton balls.

 Fog: Is formed when the air is cooled and the excess vapor condenses.

 Anabatic Winds: These winds blow up mountain valleys and replace warm rising air, these winds are usually light.